sabidib/Flory/README.md

 flory
 =====

-A simple javascript library for creating educational demos in polymer physics using webGL.
+A simple javascript library for creating educational molecular dynamics demos using webGL.